Simple Church Values

 John 13:34-35 — "Love one another... by this everyone will know that you are my disciples."

-Christianity is not about curated relationships but about cruciform love.
-The digital age has trained us to perform and present.
-But the way of Jesus calls us to authenticity, to move from superficial interactions to deep, sacrificial love.
-The Spirit produces a community of inconvenient, cross-bearing friendships where love is not a feeling but a daily choice.
+Christianity is not about curated relationships but about cross-bearing love.
+Jesus calls us to authenticity, moving from superficial and performative interactions to intentional relationships.
+The Holy Spirit produces a community of necessary, cross-bearing friendships where love is not a feeling but a daily choice.

 Luke 9:23 — "If anyone would come after Me, let him deny himself, take up his cross daily, and follow Me."

-We’ve discipled people into knowledge, but not necessarily into obedience.
+We’ve educated people to know more, but not necessarily to become more.
 Information does not equal transformation.
 Maturity means apprenticing under Jesus, walking in His steps, and obeying His commands.
-This shifts us from attending church embracing the role of embodying the church.
+This shift takes us from attending church to embodying the church.

 1 Corinthians 12:27 — "Now you are the body of Christ, and each one of you is a part of it."